 Proposals should:

-- demonstrate one or more use cases for 5G and/or other advanced wireless connectivity;
+- demonstrate one or more use cases for 5G and/or other advanced wireless connectivity in a real-world setting;

-- aim to solve real-world issues such as delivering improvements to existing business activities, processes or operations;
+- aim to solve real-world issues such as delivering improvements to existing business activities or operations;

 - deliver economic, social, and/or environmental impacts such as cost savings, productivity gains, efficiencies, welfare improvements etc; and